 Nepal – September 21 to October 17

-We planned our entire itinerary around being in Nepal at the end of September, the start of the trekking season to Everest Base Camp.
+We planned our around the world itinerary so that we would be in Nepal at the end of September, the start of the trekking season to Everest Base Camp.
 Most people make the trek in early to mid-October.
 We took our chances, starting a week earlier, to minimize the number of people on the trail.
 We got lucky that monsoon season did not run late and we had a fabulous experience.